anderson-aristotle/git-github/README.md

 ## Lab: Adding to Other's Stories

-Working with a partner follow my example and take turns adding to one another's stories.
+Working with a partner, follow my example and take turns adding to one another's stories.
 Accept each other's pull requests.
-After you've each gone once stop.
+After you've each gone once, stop.

 ## Pulling: Updating Your Local